SS-Junker Schools: Training

 Political and ideological indoctrination was part of the syllabus for all SS cadets but there was no merger of academic learning and military instruction like that found at West Point in the United States.
 Instead, personality training was stressed, which meant future SS leaders/officers were shaped above all things by a National Socialist worldview and attitude.
-Instruction at the Junker Schools was designed to communicate a sense of racial superiority, a connection to other dependable like-minded men, ruthlessness, and a toughness that accorded the value system of the SS.
-Throughout their stay during the training, cadets were constantly monitored for their "ideological reliability."
-It is postulated that the merger of the police with the SS was at least partly the result of their shared attendance at the SS Junker Schools.
-By 1945, more than 15,000 cadets from these training institutions were commissioned as officers in the Waffen-SS.
+Correspondingly, instruction emphasized not only ideological memorization but rhetorical internalization.
+Junkers were trained to defend National Socialist principles through discussion and argumentation, fostering what instructors described as "fanatical clarity of thought".
+Cultural excursions were also used to reinforce ideological identity.
+For instance, Junkers from the Braunschweig school were taken on organized trips to Leipzig, where they attended performances by the renowned Thomanerchor choir of St. Thomas Church, including Bach motets, as part of their exposure to "German cultural heritage."
+Instruction at the Junker Schools was designed to communicate a sense of cultural and racial superiority, a connection to other dependable like-minded men, ruthlessness, and a toughness that accorded the value system of the SS.